Skip to content

 // Must acknowledge capability reduction: RSA has sign/verify, KEM does not

-KeyMetadata rotated = sdk.rotateKey(simpleKid, compositeRequest, true);
+KeyMetadata rotated = sdk.rotateKey(simpleKid, compositeMaterial, true);

 System.out.println("\n ✅ Rotation complete");

-System.out.println(" New KID: " + rotated.getKid());
+System.out.println(" KID (unchanged): " + rotated.getKid());

 System.out.println(" New Type: " + rotated.getKty());